Estimated reading time: 3 minutes

 1. Complete High School Requirements

-You must be a high school graduate or have a GED in order to enroll in a Registered Dental Assistant Training.
+You must be a high school graduate or have a GED in order to enroll in Registered Dental Assistant Training.

 2. Enroll in a Registered Dental Assistant Training Program